juev/awesome-stars/README.md

 - [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) – List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) – A list of Free Software network services and web applications which can be hosted on your own servers
-- [awesome-vpn/awesome-vpn](https://github.com/awesome-vpn/awesome-vpn) – VPN/proxy WIKI .Find the best VPN/proxy 免费的VPN 代理  账号 翻墙 科学上网 梯子 机场
+- [awesome-vpn/awesome-vpn](https://github.com/awesome-vpn/awesome-vpn) – Find the best VPN/proxy 免费 订阅 代理  账号 翻墙 科学上网 梯子 机场
 - [brodi1/activitypub-relays](https://github.com/brodi1/activitypub-relays) – A sorted list of ActivityPub relays for Mastodon or Pleroma....
 - [caisah/emacs.dz](https://github.com/caisah/emacs.dz) – Awesome emacs config files
 - [chika0801/sing-box-examples](https://github.com/chika0801/sing-box-examples) – sing-box 配置示例